 Peter Gurry joined the Phoenix Seminary faculty in 2017.
 He teaches courses in Greek Language and New Testament literature.
-His research interests range across Greek grammar, New Testament textual criticism, the Syriac New Testament, the General Epistles, the doctrine of the atonement, and the history of Biblical scholarship.
+His research interests range across Greek grammar, the transmission of the Bible, and the history of New Testament scholarship.
 He has presented his research in academic forums such as SBL, ETS, the British New Testament Conference, and the Oxbridge Biblical Studies Conference.
-He and his family attend Whitton Avenue Bible Church.
-He is married to Kris and they have four highly-energetic young children.
+He wife Kris and their four highly energetic young children attend Whitton Avenue Bible Church.
 Among other things, he enjoys cheap fast food, good typography, and Jack London stories.

 Articles and Chapters

 “The Quiet Renaissance in Textual Criticism,” Didaktikos: Journal of Theological Education, forthcoming.